jon-jacky/Piety/editors/frame.md

 same display.
 So *frame* can act as a text-only tiling window manager.

-Programs update the window arrangement and the contents of windows by calling the *frame.update* function.

 The *frame* module provides functions and data but no classes.
 We expect there will only be a single frame instance in a session, so a module suffices.

-In this version of *frame*, the display always shows a vertical stack of windows (or one window).
+The present version of *frame* always shows a vertical stack of windows (or one window).
 It is only possible to split a window horizontally, not vertically.